affinitydb/doc/pathSQL reference.md

 ### EXPR (expression definition)
 Format:  $(expression)

-EXPR is the compiled form of an EXPRTREE, which is mostly used internally by the database engine.
+EXPR is the compiled form of an EXPRTREE, which is first and foremost used internally by the database engine.
 An EXPR can be stored as a [value](./terminology.md#value), but it is not evaluated automatically at INSERT/UPDATE execution time
 (the value of that property will always be the EXPR itself, never its evaluation).
 However, properties with type EXPR are evaluated automatically when they're used in expressions.
 E.g.